nnellans/bash-guide/README.md

 Using Environment variables: same as Shell variables

 # Shell Functions

-Shell Functions allow you to define reusable blocks of code.

 > [!IMPORTANT]
 > In your code, you must define your functions first before you can call them